heliocola/.github/profile/README.md

 # AlchemyCMS

 👋🏻 Welcome.

-Alchemy is a Rails content management engine, that you can pluck into any Rails app and can used headless or as a classic SSR CMS.
+Alchemy is a Rails content management engine, that you can pluck into any Rails app and can be used headless or as a classic SSR CMS.

 ## The main repository